Last updated on April 12th, 2018

 Travel tip: There will be several people approaching you to change money to Nepalese rupees for a super high commission.
 There are two ways of dealing with this issue: 1.
 Exchange money in Gorakhpur for a decent rate.
 2. Take out money from ATM in Gorakhpur, 2000- 3000 INR (~30-45 USD) in 100 rupee notes or less.
 It will suffice till you reach some city in Nepal.

 Note: After demonetization in India in November 2017, the new notes of 500 and 2000 INR were declared illegal in Nepal.
 You might use only small Indian notes in Nepal.
 Carry USD or ATM card to be on the safer side.
 Both will work in Nepal.

-Visa tip: If you are a foreigner in India on a business visa or you hold other recent Indian visas in your passport, I strongly advise registering in FRRO in the city of your residence.
-At the Indian border point, officers will ask for registration.
+If you are a foreigner in India on a business visa or you hold other recent long-term Indian visas in your passport, I strongly advise registering in FRRO in the city of your residence.
+At the Indian border point, officers might ask for registration.
 There are cases when foreigners travel every half a year to different countries of the Indian subcontinent to avoid registration.
-To escape unnecessary problems and delays on the border, register in advance, moreover, it’s free.
+To escape unnecessary problems and delays at the Indian side of the border, register in advance, moreover, it’s free.

 Once you are done with passport check on the Indian border, walk around 200 meters till you reach the gate.

 Just on the right of the road gates, you will see the passport checkpoint Nepalese visa is the smoothest experience I’ve ever had.
 You fill in the form on spot, select how long you wish to be in Nepal (2 weeks, 1 month, 2 months, 3 months), pay and get a stamp.
 Carry a passport size photo with you if you need a visa.